frgomes/sbt-issue-2247/README.rst

 https://github.com/sbt/sbt/issues/2247 describes an issue related to configurations.

-In a nutshell, the behaviour is actually expected, but it is very non intuitive for SBT users.
+In a nutshell, the behaviour is actually expected, but it is very non intuitive to SBT users.
-At this point, it's not know whether SBT will offer a more intuitive API, provide helpers or improve the documentation.
+At this point, it's not known whether SBT will offer a more intuitive API, or will provide helper functions or will improve the documentation or some other alternative.

 In ``build.sbt.HACKED`` we provide an example of how the difficulty can be circumvented.

+-- Richard Gomes